Classic motorcycle insurance

 You should check your policy, but most insurance providers will also cover your bike’s sidecar.
 You’ll need to provide the make, model and value of the sidecar to make sure you’re properly covered should you need to make a claim.

-Just bear in mind that some insurance providers consider a sidecar an accessory, while others will include it as part of the total value of your bike, so this may have a bearing on the cost of your premium.
+Just bear in mind that some insurance providers consider a sidecar an accessory, while others will include it as part of the total value of your bike.
+This may have a bearing on the cost of your premium.

 Can I get classic bike insurance for a moped or scooter?

-If you’re the proud owner of a vintage Vespa or Lambretta, then yes, you can get classic scooter insurance if it’s more than 20 years old.
+You can get classic scooter insurance if your scooter is more than 20 years old.
 You can even get classic Lambretta insurance from some providers.

 Just like standard moped and scooter insurance, you’ll also need to let your classic moped insurance provider know when you passed your compulsory basic training (CBT) and what type of licence you hold.